 Glacier Bay Boat Tour

-During the summer busy season (June 1- August 31), The National Park Service allows 2 Cruise ships, 1 Glacier Bay Boat Tour, and up to 25 personal boats to sail into Glacier Bay each day.
+During the summer busy season (June 1- August 31), the National Park Service allows 2 Cruise ships, 1 Glacier Bay Boat Tour, and up to 25 personal boats to sail into Glacier Bay each day.

 This strict number is set by the National Park Service and is designed to protect the habitat for marine wildlife like fish, seabirds, and marine mammals that call this place home.